Looking For A Place To Eat In Edinburgh? Read this.

-If you’re near University of Edinburgh campus in Old Town and craving Thai cuisine, go to Caravan.
-They do amazing Thai, but there is usually a line up outside – even on weekdays.
+If you’re near the University of Edinburgh campus in Old Town and craving Thai cuisine, go to Caravan.
+They do amazing Thai, but there is usually a lineup outside – even on weekdays.

 Located in the West end of New Town, due west of the Castle, you’ll find Red Squirrel.
 It’s operated by the same company that does Holyrood 9A, but the vibe of the restaurant is a little different.
 Very laid back, with lots of good beer choices to wash down your burger.

 OX184 is also good for drinks or food, has a great vibe, and it’s very central.
 It’s located in the heart of Edinburgh down on Cowgate.

 Oddly enough, it’s also part of the group that’s running Red Squirrel and Holyrood, so ask for a stamp card with your bill and you can claim the stamps at any of the locations for 5 quid off your bill!